Health in the Americas 2022

 Chronic health problems, particularly diabetes, will continue to generate a substantial burden of disease on the population.
 Mention should also be made of a slight increase in the prevalence of arterial hypertension in recent years.
 Interventions to promote healthy habits and higher levels of physical activity could be two of the pillars of the response to these problems.
 The HEARTS program for the management of cardiovascular risk factors, promoted by the World Health Organization (WHO), started in the country in 2019 and has since increased the scale of implementation to the present day.

-In Trinidad and Tobago the prevalence of overweight and obesity was 46% in 2016.
+In Trinidad and Tobago the prevalence of overweight and obesity in people over 15 years was 57.7% in 2022.

 Also in 2016, 76,4% of the population reported insufficient physical activity.